 Assuming Elementor proves out to my satisfaction, after WardNicholson.com is rebuilt I’ll then turn my attention to rebuilding LeewardPro.com.
 Traffic there has been very gradually dwindling over the years, due in part to the aging, old-school-HTML design.

-But also, the art and practice of SEO (search engine optimization) has gone way beyond the level it was at when I first launched LeewardPro.com.
-Once it’s been redesigned and brought up to date, I’m hoping to locate a non-scummy, non-scammy, reasonable SEO practitioner I can work with to try and get more traffic coming in once again.
-One who’s not a rip-off artist (if such a thing exists in the landmine-ridden field of work that is SEO) or unethical, underhanded “black hat” practitioner who might cause one’s site to receive a ban from Google for one’s trouble.
+But also, the art and practice of SEO (search engine optimization) has gone far beyond the level it was at when I first launched LeewardPro.com.
+Once the site has been redesigned and brought up to date, I’m hoping to locate a non-scummy, non-scammy, reasonable SEO practitioner I can work with to try and get more traffic coming in once again.
+One who’s not a rip-off artist (if such a thing exists in the landmine-ridden industry that is SEO) or unethical, underhanded “black hat” practitioner who might cause one’s site to receive a ban from Google for one’s trouble.